Journey to Taliesin West

 Boomer Cottage (1953)

-and built around a central chimney flue, the home was designed as
+a central chimney flue, the home was designed as what Wright

-significant changes to the house...
+the house...
 Even at the end of Wright's life and career,

 he still adhered to his philosophy of organic architecture that

 First Christian Church (1972)

 public in 1950.
 The Seminary however, ceased its operations